Government Degree College, Sopore

 Government Degree College Sopore is an educational institution located in the town of Sopore in the Baramulla District of Jammu and Kashmir, India.
 The college was established in 1951 to provide higher education to the students of the area.
-It is one of the oldest institutes in the valley of Kashmir and is National Assessment and Accreditation Council (NAAC) accredited.
+It is one of the oldest institutes in the valley of Kashmir and is National Assessment and Accreditation Council (NAAC) accredited "A".
+In its third cycle of NAAC assessment, the college was awarded grade A, for the first time in its history, after a NAAC peer team visit took place on May 10-11, 2023.

 History

 Government Degree College, Sopore Kashmir was established as an intermediate college in 1949, then housed in present Boys Higher Secondary Institute Sopore with Late Prof. Mufti Jalal-ud-din as its first principal.
 The foundation stone of the college was formally laid down by the Prime Minister Hon’ble Late Sheikh Muhammad Abdullah on 27 September 1951 starting with a meager roll of 50 odd students in 1951.
 The institution has presently 5500 students on rolls, with about 2500 girl students making it the biggest multi-disciplinary co-education institution of the valley.

 In 1970 it became affiliated with the University of Kashmir.

 The college emblem is “Minnaz Zulumati illan Noor” (English: “from darkness to light”).

-Funding is provided by the state government.
-The college faculty includes are 31 permanent teachers, 4 of whom have their M.Phils. and 8 have their Ph.Ds.
-Of the 31, 19 are men and 12 are women.
-Additionally, the college contracts from a pool of 60 teachers to meet any staff shortage needs.
-The college has one main building.
-The other buildings are geo science building, commerce and management studies building, laboratory building.
-The college has also a library, with a reading room where students read newspapers, magazines etc. There is also a decorated auditorium.
+The college is funded by the state government and boasts a distinguished faculty of over 50 permanent professors.
+In addition to the core faculty, the institution has access to a pool of 60 contracted teachers, allowing for flexibility in addressing any staffing needs.